 What do wine, plants, vintage and thrifted finds have in common?
 They’re all things you’ll find on my spruced up my front porch!
-Because I like to think outside the pot, I got creative with a trash can planter, an old basket as a wreath plus I have a great tip for adding real plants and flowers to your planters that takes only seconds!
+I got creative with a trash can, an old basket as a wreath plus I have a great tip for adding real plants and flowers to your planters that takes only seconds!

 This doormat has my name written all over it so if you plan to drop by, make sure you’ve got wine (or vodka or tequila … I’m not picky)!
 Speaking of wine, don’t miss my favorite sangria recipe here.